 - Capable of serving as a saltwater or freshwater fishing reel

-Daiwa is a brand that produces solid reel models that offer high performance and loads of features.
-The Daiwa BG Trout Spinning Reel is not necessarily a new spinning reel but is certainly one of the top-rated spinning reel models when it comes to trout fishing.
-This one is a bit more expensive than some of the other options we’ve listed among the best reels for trout fishing, but serious anglers should see the value in the BG Trout model and recognize that it’s worthy of investing a bit more into.
+Daiwa is a brand that produces solid reel models with high performance and loads of features.
+The Daiwa BG Trout Spinning Reel is not necessarily new but is certainly one of the top-rated spinning reel models for trout fishing.
+This one is a bit more expensive than some of the other options we've listed among the best reels for trout fishing, but serious anglers should see the value in the BG Trout model and recognize that it's worth investing a bit more into.

-It’s made with a rigid anodized aluminum housing, as well as a waterproof drag system and braid-ready spool.
-This is a spinning reel that’s perfectly built for any trout fisherman to use for lake trout, or catching rainbows, brook, and brown trout in mountain streams across the country.
+It's made with a rigid anodized aluminum housing, a waterproof drag system, and a braid-ready spool.
+This spinning reel is perfectly built for any trout fisherman to use for lake trout or catching rainbows, brook, and brown trout in mountain streams across the country.